ria-ahyoung/medium-trends-daily/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Next.js 15 Just Dropped a Wild Caching Update That’s Got Me Hyped! - <a href="https://medium.com/lets-code-future/next-js-15-just-dropped-a-wild-caching-update-thats-got-me-hyped-752fded8fcc5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Boosting RAG Accuracy-Part3: The Role of Dashboards to visualize and compare the experiments - <a href="https://medium.com/@manthapavankumar11/boosting-rag-accuracy-part3-the-role-of-dashboards-to-visualize-and-compare-the-experiments-03a68a2e4504" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Let’s Code Future`**
+✍️ **posted by `M K Pavan Kumar`**

-<blockquote>Blazing-Fast Performance & Smarter Caching — Next.js 15 Redefines Speed!</blockquote>
+<blockquote>This is the part 3 of the series where in part 1 we have studied how can we finetune an embedding model using a pretrained model with the…</blockquote>

 <h3>2.
 Your React App Isn’t Great — Here’s Why. - <a href="https://medium.com/gitconnected/your-react-app-isnt-great-here-s-why-5eb61b3f110b" target="_blank" rel="noopener noreferrer">link</a></h3>